MohamedGouaouri/notes_app/README.md

 # notes_app
-A note taking made with Jquery
+A note-taking app made with Jquery